TeohXiXian-2025/HackathonChatGPT/README.md

 **Rationale (why other PPS options were rejected)

+**SmartPPS: BANTU BANJIR** is here to help to encounter issues and questions regarding floods.

+## DATA SET
+Due to time limit and avoiding copyright issues for scraping government data, we use a set of mock data for our AI to run.

+## JAMAIBASE
 **Rumours detector

 **All structured responses are managed in Jama Connect under tables like english_prompt and malay_prompt.**